VISTA: Verification In Sequential Turn-based Assessment: Methodology

 \section{Methodology}

 VISTA operates as a sequential evaluation pipeline that processes each dialogue turn in order, as illustrated in Figure~\ref{fig:metric_overview}.
-Appendix~\ref{vista_prompts_appendix} provides the full set of prompt templates for each stage.
+Appendix~\ref{prompts_appendix} provides the full set of prompt templates for all experiments.

-\textbf{Step 0: Initialize Agent Knowledge.} This step defines an optional initialization phase that establishes the agent's prior or contextual knowledge before dialogue evaluation begins.
-Conceptually, this step is similar to augmenting the grounding documents with persistent information, but it treats that information as a distinct and dynamically updatable source rather than a static reference.
-In practice, this ``background knowledge'' acts as a living document: verified and out-of-scope claims from later turns are appended to it, allowing the factual state to evolve over time.

-For example, in a virtual museum guide setting, initialization could include details such as the guide's name, the museum location, and any permanent exhibit facts that should be assumed known at the outset.
-These facts serve as a secondary evidence source during claim verification.
-Because the dialogue datasets used in our experiments do not specify agent personas or scenario-level priors, this component is left empty here, but it provides a mechanism for adapting VISTA to more specialized or knowledge-rich systems.
+\textbf{Step 0: Initialize Agent Knowledge.} VISTA maintains a dynamically updated knowledge store that accumulates verified and out-of-scope claims over the course of a dialogue (Steps 4-5).
+This store can optionally be seeded with agent \ashrev{background knowledge} before evaluation begins---for example, a virtual museum guide's identity, role, and domain knowledge.
+This initialization supports persona-specific or knowledge-rich settings where relevant facts are not contained in retrieval documents.
+The dialogue benchmarks used in our experiments do not define agent \ashrev{background knowledge}, so we initialize this store as empty; however, it is populated incrementally as claims are verified across turns.

-\textbf{Step 1: Claim Decomposition.} This step extracts all distinct factual or belief-based statements from the assistant's current turn $t_i$, using the preceding dialogue history $t_{0}$...$t_{i-1}$ as context.
-Each utterance is decomposed into atomic claims so that complex sentences and presuppositions are fully enumerated.
-For example, the sentence ``I didn't know that embroidery is a needlework technique'' produces both ``Embroidery is a needlework technique'' and ``The assistant didn't know that embroidery is a needlework technique.''
+\textbf{Step 1: Claim Decomposition.} This step extracts all distinct claims from the assistant's current turn $t_i$, using the preceding dialogue history $t_0\ldots t_{i-1}$ as context.
+Each utterance is decomposed into atomic claims so that complex statements and presuppositions are explicitly enumerated (e.g., ``I didn't know that embroidery is a needlework technique'' yields both ``Embroidery is a needlework technique'' and ``The assistant didn't know that embroidery is a needlework technique'').